Glenfinnan Viaduct: Services

-The West Highland Line connects Fort William and Mallaig, and was a crucial artery for the local fishing industry and the highlands economy in general, which suffered enormously after the Highland Clearances of the 1800s.
+The West Highland Line connects Fort William and Mallaig, and was a crucial artery for the local fishing industry and the Highland economy in general, which suffered enormously after the Highland Clearances of the 1800s.

 The line is used by passenger trains operated by ScotRail between Glasgow Queen Street and Mallaig, with Class 153 and Class 156 diesel multiple units.
 In the summer, West Coast Railways operates The Jacobite steam train along the line.
 It is a popular tourist event in the area, and the viaduct is one of the major attractions of the line.
 The Royal Scotsman also operates on the line.